Abhisooraj/Text_Data_analysis/README.md

 # Text_Data_analysis
-Here is a small dataset of products from different online retailers.
-Each record contain many fields.
+Here is a dataset of products from different online retailers.